Last Update: 10/10/20

-In Florida today, as well as around the country, there are home owners who are financially unable to keep up their house payments.
-Unemployment, unexpected medical bills, death, divorce — there are any number of reasons why a mortgage is simply too burdensome to bear for Floridians today.
+In Florida today, as well as around the country, there are homeowners who are financially unable to keep up their house payments.
+Unemployment, unexpected medical bills, death, divorce — there is any number of reasons why a mortgage is simply too burdensome to bear for Floridians today.
 Responsible people are having to deal with harsh realities.
-It’s an all too common problem for homeowners who have had perfect credit scores and pride in their payment histories and home ownership.
+It’s an all too common problem for homeowners who have had perfect credit scores and pride in their payment histories and homeownership.

 You’ve come to the fork in the road: you know that you won’t be able to stay in your house, and now you must decide: short sale or foreclosure?

 - A short sale involves you working with your lender to sell the property, recognizing that the sales price will be less than the amount left due on the mortgage.
 Short sales are advantageous to both the lender and the borrower because each side avoids a foreclosure proceeding.
 However, a short sale alone will not erase the chance of the bank going after the borrower for the amount left on the note in a deficiency judgment.

 - In a foreclosure, the lender takes the formal legal steps to take legal ownership of the property because the mortgage is no longer being paid.
 The bank has a lien on the property and it is through foreclosure that the bank exercises its rights under that lien.

 What Happens to Your Credit Rating, or FICO Scores, In a Foreclosure or Short Sale?

 In making this decision, you will have a number of concerns – both options have many long-term consequences.
 However, one of the big issues for homeowners to consider is the impact that short sales and foreclosures have on their consumer credit rating.